Call Us Now

 What Types of Oil Are Covered?

-Oil of any type and in any form.
-This includes everything but not limited to petroleum oil, refined oil, sludge, synthetic oil, mineral oil, and oil mixes.
-Animal and fish oil, fats, and grease as well as vegetable oils, and oils from fruits, nuts and seeds.
+Oil of any type and any form.
+This includes everything from, but not limited to, petroleum oil, refined oil, sludge, synthetic oil, mineral oil, and oil mixes.
+Also, animal and fish oils, fats, and grease as well as vegetable oils, and oils from fruits, nuts and seeds.

 How do I know if my facility could reasonably discharge oil into or upon navigable waters?

 You can determine this by considering the geography and location of your facility relative to nearby navigable waters (such as streams, creeks and other waterways).
 Additionally, you should determine if ditches, gullies, storm sewers or other drainage systems may transport an oil spill to a nearby stream(s).
-Also, you want to consider whether precipitation runoff could transport oil into navigable waters of the U.S.
+You would also want to consider if precipitation runoff could transport oil into navigable waters of the US.